DanielM-IT/WEB601_Project/README.md

 ## Setup Instructions

-Open first the client then the server folders in the terminal and use 'npm i' in each to setup all needed dependencies.
+Open first the client then the server folders in the terminal and use <strong>npm i</strong> in each to setup all needed dependencies.